Ka Hsaw Wa: Biography

 Ka Hsaw Wa was born under a different name, which he keeps secret in order to protect his family in Burma.
 He has not seen his parents in over 15 years.
 He adopted the name "Ka Hsaw Wa", which means "the White Elephant", while in exile in the United States.
 White Elephants are traditionally thought of by the Karen people as symbolizing righteousness and strength as well as a harbinger of great positive change.

 Ka Hsaw Wa grew up in Burma as the son of a doctor and enjoyed relative economic privilege in his youth.
 However, when he entered college he soon became active in political causes, and quickly developed into a strong student leader.
 The Burmese government attacked the students brutally in 1988, killing many.
 Ka Hsaw Wa was captured and tortured.
 He then left Burma, but re-entered the country in order to participate in a lengthy photographic campaign documenting environmental and indigenous destruction, as well as severe human rights abuses, including starvation, systematic rape, and the destruction of entire villages.
 Most of the problems he documented were connected to the construction and operation of a petroleum pipeline in the area of Yadana for the oil companies Unocal (U.S.-based) and Total S.A. (based in France).

 Ka Hsaw Wa, Katie Redford and EarthRights launched a federal lawsuit against Unocal, employing a unique legal strategy utilizing the U.S. Alien Tort Statute of 1789, which says that "federal courts have jurisdiction for torts that occur in violation of the Law of Nations, [which] includes abuses of fundamental human rights [and] genocide", in order to force the company to assume responsibility for human rights abuses caused by its actions.
-In the case Unocal eventually agreed to pay compensation to the 15 anonymous villagers who suffered forced labor, rape, and the effects of killings.
-For about 30 years Ka Hsaw Wa has been recording people's stories to publish violation of human rights in his homeland.
+In this case, Unocal eventually agreed to pay compensation to the 15 anonymous villagers who suffered forced labor, rape, and the effects of killings.
+For about 30 years Ka Hsaw Wa has been recording people's stories to publish accounts of human rights violation in his homeland.